Is writing hard? This is what we really want to know.

 “That’s the real dilemma of book writing.
 Picking your second home.
 Huge hassle.”

 Of course writing is hard.
-It’s gruelingly difficult.
-And then again, it’s not.
-I mean, how hard is it to sit down and start typing?
+It's gruelingly difficult.
+And then again, it's not.
+Really, how hard is it to sit down and start typing?
 Not very.

 So why do we writers struggle so much with this act that, in some ways, defines who we are and what we do?
-I’ll let you in on a secret: It’s not the writing that’s the problem.
-It’s the writer.
+I'll let you in on a little secret: it's not the writing that's the problem.

 Why writing ain’t easy